 We rolled these two plans into one.
 Pesticide Control shows how growers will keep pesticide residues from affecting site workers, consumers and the environment.
 Pest Management is oriented around the protocols for preventing, inspecting, identifying and treating particular cannabis pest problems, including molds and microbial problems.
 Click here to read more about our Cannabis Pesticide Management Plan template.

-All of our Cannabis Standard Operating Procedures/Plans are written to represent average industry standards and contain all of the topics we’ve encountered reading various sets of regulations, with placeholder text that shows standard information.
+All of our Cannabis Standard Operating Plans and Procedures are written to represent average industry standards and contain all of the topics we’ve encountered reading various sets of regulations from across the US, with placeholder text that shows standard information.

-The applicant or licensee who needs marijuana standard operating procedures can use these documents to save quite a lot of time and money compared to having them custom written.
+The applicant or licensee who needs standard operating procedures can use these documents to save quite a lot of time and money compared to having them custom written.
 That said, these cannabis operations plans are templates that still need to be customized and reviewed by a cannabis business or compliance attorney before submittal.
-Rules vary somewhat from one jurisdiction to another, and they also change quite frequently given the newness of the industry.
-Because of this, a cannabis business compliance expert (usually an attorney) should approve customized operating procedures before they are submitted.
+Rules vary somewhat from one jurisdiction to another, and they also change quite frequently given the infancy of the industry.
+Because of this, a cannabis business compliance expert (usually an attorney) should approve customized operations plans before they are submitted.
 Otherwise, the licensing process could be significantly delayed.